 It’s safer than carrying wads of cash, but you will also get the best exchange rate this way.
 It’s also a great way to rack up those points or air miles.
-Keep your receipts and/or write down all your purchases in a notebook if you worried about loosing track of your spending.
+Keep your receipts and/or write down all your purchases in a notebook if you worried about losing track of your spending.

 Call up your local bank about a week before you go and order some because banks rarely keep British currency on-hand.
 If you are stuck, you can go to a currency exchange place, but they will charge you a small fee, and give you a bad exchange rate.
-You can always take out more cash at any ATM in England, although your bank will charge you a fee of about $5 each time you do, but you will get the best rate.
+You can always take out more cash at any ATM in England, although your bank will charge you a fee of about $5 each time you do, you will get the best rate.

 They are not the same as Canadian coins, and it can be rather confusing when you are at the checkout.

 First of all, yes, they call them toilets.
 If you ask someone where the washroom/bathroom is, they probably won’t know what you mean.
 And yes, you might have to pay to use them.
 It’s usually less than 50 pence (about 75 cents with current exchange rates), but if you are out all day and keeping properly hydrated, it could add up – especially when the exchange rate is bad.
-When-ever you come across a free one (that’s not disgusting – and some of them are) use it.
+Whenever you come across a free one (that’s not disgusting – and some of them are) use it.

 They are at least a few bucks cheaper online than when you buy in person.
 Be sure to read the fine print though, as some of them will have time/date restrictions.
 If they do, make sure you can be there at that time.

-Many stalls sell the same/similar things, so shop around when you find something you like, and never pay the first price the salesperson tell you.
-They can be pushy, and will tell everyone “for you, I’ll give you a good price.”
+Many stalls sell the same/similar things, so shop around when you find something you like, and never pay the first price the salesperson tells you.
+They can be pushy and will tell everyone “for you, I’ll give you a good price.”
 Learn to say no, and learn to bargain.
 For me, when I hesitated and started to walk away, that £20 dress was now £13.
 On the other hand, when I showed interest in a product (for example, prints of London attractions), and it was clear I was going to buy, suddenly I got a better deal (in this case, I got two prints for free when I bought three).

-10. Look into tourist packages, such as The London Pass (which includes discounted prices for most of the top attractions), the Total London Experience (an escorted day tour of London) or Top Attraction tickets (discounts on select tourist attractions when bought together).
+Tourist packages such as The London Pass (which includes discounted prices for most of the top attractions), the Total London Experience (an escorted day tour of London), or Top Attraction tickets (discounts on select tourist attractions when bought together).

 What money saving tips do you have when traveling?